Karen Sharpe: Personal life

 In 1957, Sharpe married Chester Stevens Marshall, an actor.
-She later filed for divorce from Marshall, on the grounds that he had physically abused her.
-According to the Odessa American, due to beatings at the hands of Marshall, her rib cage was contused and her head was smashed against a brickwall.
+She later filed for divorce on the grounds that he had physically abused her.
+According to the Odessa American, due to beatings at the hands of Marshall, her rib cage was contused and her head was smashed against a brick wall.
 The divorce became final on September 18, 1962.
-Her ex-husband Marshall was murdered at his home in 1974.
+Marshall was murdered at his home in 1974.

 In the early 1960s, Sharpe inherited her father's business, and spent several years running it in Texas before selling up and returning to California.

-On September 1, 1966, Sharpe subsequently married Stanley Kramer, a film director and producer.
+On September 1, 1966, Sharpe married Stanley Kramer, a film director and producer.
 They married in Beverly Hills, California.
 They had two children.
-Her husband Kramer died in 2001 in Los Angeles, California.
+Kramer died in 2001 in Los Angeles, California.

 In 2022, Sharpe revealed that she was sexually assaulted and harassed by comic actor Jerry Lewis on the set of the 1964 film The Disorderly Orderly.
 She stated that Lewis had sent for Sharpe to come to his office, whereupon he grabbed and fondled her, then unzipped his pants, which she stated that "I was dumbstruck."
-She recalls his advances, which enraged Lewis so much that was the last time she ever worked with him.
+She recalls his advances, which enraged Sharpe so much that was the last time she ever worked with him.
 Actress Hope Holiday shared that she was similarly sexually assaulted by Lewis.